simphony/simphony-remote/doc/source/deployment.rst

 4. Others

-   Any arbitrary database implementation may be used as long as an accounting class compliant to the API of `remoteappmanager.db.interfaces.ABCAccounting` is provided.
+   Any arbitrary database implementation may be used as long as an accounting class compliant to the API of :py:class:`remoteappmanager.db.interfaces.ABCAccounting` is provided.
 Please also refer to :ref:`config_remoteappmanager` for details on setting up the accounting class.